Kerry says Iran vow to defy U.S. is 'very disturbing'

 Ayatollah Khamenei told supporters on Saturday that U.S. policies in the region were "180 degrees" opposed to Iran's, at a speech in a Tehran mosque punctuated by chants of "Death to America" and "Death to Israel".

-"Even after this deal our policy toward the arrogant U.S. will not change," Khamenei said.
+"Even after this deal our policy towards the arrogant U.S. will not change," Khamenei said.

 Several Gulf Arab states have long accused Tehran of interference, alleging financial or armed support for political movements in countries including Bahrain, Yemen and Lebanon.